jeremytammik/tbc/a/1922_multiversion.md

 ### DLL as Resource and Multi-Version Add-Ins

-Successfully moved from my broken-screen laptop to a loaner machine, updated `ExportCncFab`, collected a list of options to implement multi-version add-ins and some hints on storin dependencies in your add-in resources:
+Successfully moved from my broken-screen laptop to a loaner machine, updated `ExportCncFab`, collected a list of options to implement multi-version add-ins and some hints on storing dependencies in your add-in resources:

 - [Migration assistant rocks](#2)
 - [ExportCncFab 2022](#3)